cdimascio/express-openapi-validator/examples/1-standard/README.md

 ## Run

-From this `example` directory, run:
+From this `1-standard` directory, run:

 ```shell
 npm start